nasa/fprime/Svc/Deframer/docs/sdd.md

    any ground system that sends frames to _I_.

 1. In any topology _T_, for any instance _I_ of `Deframer` in _T_,
-   exactly one of the poll interface of _I_ or the push interface of _I_ is connected.
+   at any one time, framed data arrives on the poll interface of _I_ or on the push interface of _I_, but not on both concurrently.
+   The push and poll interfaces are guarded by a mutual exclusion lock, so there is no concurency safety issue.
+   However, ordinarily it does not make sense to interleave framed data concurrently on two different interfaces.

 1. Each frame received by `Deframer` contains an F Prime command packet or file packet _P_.